 2. Frame Rate Interpolation

-Frame Rate Interpolation commonly referred to as the “soap opera effect,” works similar to black frame insertion in that the image processor is simulating additional frames per second.
 However, instead of a black frame, the processor in the TV generates “unreal” frames, depending on the next and previous frames.

-Most people call it the soap opera effect because it makes everything appear unusually sharp and crisp, like TV soap operas.
+Most people call it the soap opera effect because it makes everything appear unusually sharp and crisp, like in TV soap operas.
 In general, people tend to dislike the Frame Rate Interpolation feature.

-But for some, especially sports lovers or people who often watch high frame rate content, it’s a favorite.
+But for some, especially sports lovers or people who often watch high frame-rate content, it’s a favorite.

-The good thing is that if a TV supports this feature, the chances are that you will be able to lower it to a more recognizable look.
+If a TV supports this feature, the chances are that you will be able to lower it to a more recognizable look.

 Refresh Rate vs. Motion Rate: The Verdict

-TV manufacturers use such marketing gimmicks to lead you into thinking that the TV has a refresh rate of 240Hz.
 However, that’s not the case.
-It simply means that the TV is 120Hz but can simulate 240 frames per second (240 FPS).
+It simply means the TV is 120Hz but can simulate 240 frames per second (240 FPS).

-In general, most TV brand features have the term ‘Motion’ followed by a number like 120, 240, or higher.
+Generally, most TV brand features have the term ‘Motion’ followed by a number like 120, 240, or higher.

 It’s safe to assume that a TV with a motion rate of 120 indicates that the TV comes with a 60Hz native panel.
 On the other hand, the higher numbers mean that the TV features a native 120Hz panel.